viorel-anghel/kubernetes-course/kubernetes1/README.md

 We'll also use a Kubernetes cluster started in DigitalOcean.

-I'll share with you the kubeconfig file.
+I'll share with you the kubeconfig file, save it under `~/.kube/config-do`.

 ---